Mar-tin-G/LocalUrlToText/README.md

 The following replacements are available:
 * For forum or category links: forum/category name
 * For topic links: topic title, forum name of containing forum
-* For post links: poster user name, post subject, topic title, forum name, topic title (only if post subject is empty)
+* For post links: poster user name, poster user colour, post subject, topic title, forum name, topic title (only if post subject is empty)
-* For member profile links: user name
+* For member profile links: user name, user colour

 ## Authorization